Review: Toxic masculinity in a sitcom package in 'Shaft'

 It's not that it's sanitized or without violence.
 There are guns, many of them, and of the automatic assault variety.
 But this is the kind of movie that will play The Ronettes' "Be My Baby" during a big shootout, and not in a Scorsese kind of way.

 It's hard not to be on board with the liveliness and the generally sharp writing.
-The film starts off so well, too, and as most movies really should, in 1989 Harlem with Regina Hall (as Maya) dressing down Shaft for his reckless life choices.
-He's not really having it, but their conversation gets interrupted by an ambush that almost kills Maya and the baby we find out later is in the back seat.
+The film starts off so well, too, and as most movies really should, in 1989 Harlem.
+Regina Hall (Maya) is dressing down Shaft for his reckless life choices and he's not really having it, but their conversation gets interrupted by an ambush that almost kills Maya and the baby we find out later is in the back seat.
 So Maya moves upstate to the suburbs with little John Shaft Jr. (or J.J.) to raise him away from danger (and his father).

 Shaft is there in J.J.'s life through the occasional Christmas present which, over the years include a New York Giants Super Bowl XXV ring, Magnum condoms and pornography magazines.
 But despite his attempts to raise a mini-mother------ from afar, J.J. grows up to be a nice young fellow and M.I.T. grad who wears slim fitting jeans and shirts buttoned all the way to the top and works for the FBI (aka "the man").
 He's played, charmingly, by Jessie T. Usher.